WiCi-Lab/LPAN/README.md

 (2) Time-varying channel estimation

-In the file of '', we have provided the improved LPAN-L architecture for the time-varying channel estimation, while the main function is excuted in file ''.
+In the file of 'Mobility_LPAN_L1', we have provided the improved LPAN-L architecture for the time-varying channel estimation.

-In the file of '', we have provided the transfer learning framework for the domain adpation of the proposed LPAN-L architecture.
+In the file of 'main_Mobility', we have provided the execute function for the time-varying channel estimation, in which the transfer learning framework has also been presented for the domain adpation of the proposed LPAN-L architecture.

 ## Original version 2023.1.19